All Products

 Note

-To republish an event that failed to be published, you must define the logic to handle exceptions for a function.
-This way, after EventBridge detects an exception that is thrown by the function, EventBridge republishes the event to Function Compute.
+To automatically retry a failed event, define exception-handling logic in your function.
+When EventBridge detects an exception thrown by the function, it republishes the event to FC.

 Verify the results